 If your application is complete, there are no objections and all building requirements are met, on-licences can normally be processed within four to six weeks.

-On-licences are issued for one year (a probation year) and then normally renewed for three years.
+On-licences are issued for one year probation year and then renewed for three years.

-This is an endorsed on-licence specific to restaurants which allow customers of the premises to bring their own alcohol and drink it at the premises while they are dining.
-See host responsibility and our BYO information sheet(external link) which give you guidance on how to manage BYO in your restaurant.
+This is an endorsed on-licence specific to restaurants which allow customers to bring their own alcohol and drink it at the premises while dining.
+Read our host responsibility and our BYO information sheet(external link) for guidance on how to manage BYO in your restaurant.

-View Alcohol licensing fees [PDF, 1.6 MB].
-The fees for processing your application are non-refundable and must be paid when you apply for your licence.
+Application fees are non-refundable and must be paid when you apply for your licence.

-Most fees are set by the regulations.
-However, any fees set by the Council may be subject to annual review and any changes take effect on 1 July each year.
+Most alcohol licensing fees are set by regulations.
+Any fees set by Council are subject to annual review with any changes taking effect on 1 July each year.

-NB: We can only process your applications once we have both the Proof of Payment of fees and the required paperwork (application form and required documents).
+We can only process your application once we have both the proof of payment of fees and the required application form and documents.

-View a summary of this page on the Alcohol licensing fees information sheet [PDF, 1.6 MB].
+View a summary of this page on the Alcohol licensing fees information sheet.
 [PDF, 1.6 MB]

-New licence applications are received through a pre-lodgement meeting.
-You will need to make an appointment with an Inspector to lodge your new licence application.
+New licence applications are received through a lodgement meeting.
+You will need to make an appointment with an inspector to lodge your new licence application.

-You can now complete and submit Notice of Duty Manager Appointment/Change forms on-line.
+You can complete and submit your Notice of Duty Manager appointment or change online.

-These documents give more information about applying for and holding an on-licence:
+These documents and links give more information about applying for and holding an on-licence: